Course pages 2016–17 (still under preparation!)

 Suggested hours of supervisions: 2

-Prerequisite courses: Operating Systems, Principles of Communications, Concurrent and Distributed Systems
+Prerequisite courses: Operating Systems, Concurrent and Distributed Systems

-This course will cover topics in the area of mobile systems and communications as well as sensor systems and networking and the mixture of the two.
-It aims to help students develop and understand the additional complexity introduced by mobility and by energy constraints of modern systems.
+This course will cover topics in the area of mobile system and communication as well as sensor system and networking and the mixture of the two.
+It aims to help students develop and understand the additional complexity introduced by mobility, by sensors and by energy constraints and communication mechanisms of modern systems.
+The course will be using various applications to exemplify concepts.

-- Mobile Infrastructure communication and opportunistic networking protocol.
-Description of common communication architectures and protocols for mobile phones and introduction to models of opportunistic networking.
+- Mobile Infrastructure Communication and Opportunistic Networking.
+Description of common communication architectures and protocols for mobile and introduction to models of opportunistic networking.

-- Sensor systems MAC layer protocols.
-Introduction to concepts related to duty cycling and energy preservation protocols.
+- Introduction to Sensor Systems and MAC Layer concepts.
+Sensor systems challenges and applications.
+Concepts related to duty cycling and energy preservation protocols.

-- Sensor systems routing protocols.
+- Sensor Systems Routing Protocols.
 Communication protocols, data aggregation and dissemination in sensor networks.
+Sensor Reprogramming and Management.

 On completing the course, students should be able to